Doctor of Physical Therapy (DPT)

 Doctor of Physical Therapy Program

 The program was started in August 2013 and formally approved by the University in February 2014.
-The DPT program is not accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE), which is required for licensure (for more information, accreditation).
-However, the Program submitted an application for candidacy with an anticipated start date of August 2015.
+The DPT program has received Accreditation by the Commission on Accreditation of Physical Therapy Education (CAPTE), which is required for licensure (for more information, see Accreditation below).
+The program welcomed the first cohort of students in the Fall of 2015.

 - Program Length: 3 years (33 months)

 - Click on the image to download our booklet!